Related

 Living on bonus time

 A 20-year resident of Anacortes, Amy loves living in a community where people know their neighbors and are almost always open for a chat.
-When she’s not at work (where she makes ice cream), she grows geraniums in a rainbow of colors and gives them away to friends.
+When she’s not at work (where she makes ice cream), she grows geraniums in a rainbow of colors and gives them away to friends because, as she likes to say, “it doesn’t cost anything to be kind.”

 One day, she got an odd pressure in her chest — “like a man was sitting on it,” as she describes it — but the sensation went away.
 Two days later, it happened again, although this time it wasn’t quite so intense.